mmistakes/made-mistakes-jekyll/_posts/2013-03-21-dicappucinos-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @dicappucinos"
+title: "No eyes, bright red lipstick"
 description: "PaperFaces portrait of @dicappucinos drawn with Paper by 53 on an iPad."
 image: paperfaces-dicappucinos-twitter-lg
 thumb: paperfaces-dicappucinos-twitter-150.jpg